Simon Coveney: Fine Gael leadership election: 2017

-On 2 June 2017, Coveney lost the 2017 Fine Gael leadership election to Leo Varadkar, despite gaining the support of 65% of party members (party members only had 25% of the vote in Fine Gael's electoral college).
-The winner was expected to succeed Enda Kenny as Taoiseach.
-On 13 June 2017, it was announced that he would be the deputy leader of the party.
+Following the resignation of Enda Kenny as party leader, Coveney contested the leadership election.
+On 2 June 2017, Coveney lost to Leo Varadkar, although he had gaining the support of 65% of party members (party members only had 25% of the vote in Fine Gael's electoral college).
+On 13 June 2017, Varadkar appointed Coveney the deputy leader of the party.

 Minister for Foreign Affairs and Trade: 2017–2022

-After Leo Varadkar was appointed Taoiseach, by the President of Ireland, as part of his new cabinet, Coveney was appointed Minister for Foreign Affairs and Trade, with special responsibilities for Brexit.
-Coveney replaced Charles Flanagan, who became Minister for Justice and Equality.
+Varadkar succeeded Kenny as Taoiseach and named Coveney as Minister for Foreign Affairs and Trade, with special responsibilities for Brexit.
+Coveney succeeded Charles Flanagan, who became Minister for Justice and Equality.
 It was understood Coveney heavily lobbied Varadkar for the role as he wanted a large role on Brexit.
-In his capacity as Minister, he has also been co-chairing the European People's Party (EPP) Justice and Home Affairs Ministers Meeting since 2018, alongside Esteban González Pons.
+From 2018, he has also co-chaired the European People's Party (EPP) Justice and Home Affairs Ministers Meeting, alongside Esteban González Pons.

+On 30 November 2017, following the resignation from cabinet of Frances Fitzgerald, Varadkar named Coveney as the new Tánaiste.

-According to Lawrence Franklin of the Gatestone Institute, within the Irish government, Coveney opposes the Control of Economic Activity (Occupied Territories) Bill to ban goods produced in Israeli settlements.
+According to Lawrence Franklin of the Gatestone Institute, within the Irish government, Coveney opposed the Control of Economic Activity (Occupied Territories) Bill to ban goods produced in Israeli settlements.
 He has expressed concern that the bill might contravene EU trade law.

-In July 2020, he was re-appointed as Minister for Foreign Affairs.
+In July 2020, following the formation of a coalition government of Fine Gael, Fianna Fáil and the Green Party (led initially by Micheál Martin as Taoiseach), Coveney was re-appointed as Minister for Foreign Affairs.
 The Trade part of the portfolio was transferred to another government department.

 On 25 March 2022, Coveney was giving a speech in Belfast when he forced to leave the stage, following the discovery of a "suspect device" in a hjacked van in the carpark.
 Coveney had been speaking following a meeting with the John and Pat Hume Foundation.